Backdoor Attacks in Peer-to-Peer Federated Learning: P2P Federated Architecture

 \subsection{P2PFL Architecture Design}

-Previous work that studied P2P learning assumed a connected graph for communication and did not consider realistic network topologies~\cite{gupta2021byzantine}.
-We take an approach that considers network topologies and create a modular architecture that separates the learning graph from the communication graph.
-Our architecture supports both a single global model where all peers learn the same model and personalized learning where each peer learn its own model.
-We support several machine learning algorithms in a P2P fashion, such as SGD, Bayesian Belief Networks, and ADMM.
+As previous P2P learning systems assumed a connected graph for communication~\cite{gupta2021byzantine}, we consider realistic network topologies and create a modular architecture shown in Figure~\ref{fig:Architecture} that separates the learning and communication graphs.

-We define \textit{learning topology} as a graph in which peers are connected if they exchange model updates during training.
+We define the \textit{learning topology} as a graph in which peers are connected if they exchange model updates during training.
 We call these peers \textbf{learning peers}.
-We define \textit{communication topology} as the graph in which peers are connected if they can route network packets between them.
+We define the \textit{communication topology} as the graph in which peers are connected if they can route network packets between them.
+The learning and communication topologies are shown in Figure~\ref{fig:platform}.
 To distinguish the communication and learning topologies, we design P2PFL as an application that runs over the GossipSub protocol~\cite{gossipsub}.
-GossipSub constructs a mesh where nodes can publish their updates or subscribe to other nodes' updates.
+GossipSub constructs a mesh where nodes can publish their updates or subscribe to other nodes' updates, and has been shown to successfully balance excessive bandwidth consumption and fast message propagation~\cite{gossipsub}.
 When node A wants to communicate to node B, messages cannot be directly passed from A to B with a TCP connection, but rather A publishes its update into a channel that B subscribed into.
 We call these peers \textbf{communication peers}.
-This design choice provides better network bandwidth utilization and robustness to network failure.
-Since communication and learning graphs are separated, it allows designers of P2PFL to design and evaluate more adversarially robust learning topologies.
+This design choice provides better network bandwidth utilization and robustness to network failures.

-In Figures~\ref{fig:Architecture} and ~\ref{fig:platform}, the communication plane is illustrated.
-GossipSub protocol creates the underlying communication topology.
-We made several design decisions to implement the P2PFL architecture.
+\iffullpaper We made several design decisions to implement the P2PFL architecture.

-\emph{How do nodes decide on their initial model $f_0$ ?} All models are initialized to a random value with a controlled seed.
+\emph{How do nodes decide on their initial model $f_0$?} All models are initialized to a random value with a controlled seed.
 The protocol starts with each participant sending their initial model.
 With this property, all the nodes can check their peers are also starting from the same initial model and may reject peers if they start from a different point.